Coronavirus: Mushekwi to return to China, Ndlovu already back at Zhejiang Greentown | Goal.com

 Mushekwi’s decision to travel back to China comes after his teammate Ndlovu has already arrived in the Asian country after initially vowing not to return for club duty anytime soon.

-Ndlovu left South Africa on Friday and confirmed his arrival to Goal on Saturday, having earlier in the week complained that the club was pressurising him to report for training.
+Ndlovu left South Africa on Friday and confirmed his arrival to Goal on Saturday, having earlier in the week complained that the club was pressuring him to report for training.

 He had threatened to approach Fifa to protest against being forced to travel back to China from where coronavirus originated.